Shop by Category

 Probiotics are beneficial bacteria that can help to populate the gut with “friendly” microorganisms, thereby promoting overall gut and immune system health and functions.
 Probiotics can reduce occasional constipation, for example.
 Probiotics are available in supplement form and can be found in fermented foods, too.

 SBO (soil-based organism) probiotics supplements contain hardy microbial strains that are capable of making their way to the right place in the gut.
-Try our SBO Probiotics Gut Restore formula to help reduce occasional constipation, gas, and bloating and support healthy bowel transit time and elimination.
+Try Ancient Nutrition's SBO Probiotics Gut Restore formula to help reduce occasional constipation, gas, and bloating and support healthy bowel transit time and elimination.
+You may also want formulas for women or men, or even once dailies.
+See more here.

 Prebiotics, which are found naturally in high-fiber foods such as grains and vegetables, and are non-digestible carbohydrates that feed healthy bacteria in the gut.
 They can be taken in capsule or powder forms to help with elimination and maintenance of healthy gut flora.
 They’re especially beneficial when combined with probiotics since the two work together to maintain a balanced microbiome.